The Best Cat Shampoos for Bathing Your Feline in 2020

 - Ingredient List

 It is always worth checking the back of the bottle before settling on the shampoo.
-Since cats groom themselves all the time, they are likely to end up ingesting whatever is on their skin and coat, so you need to know more about what is going into their body.
+Since cats groom themselves all the time, they are likely to end up ingesting whatever is on their coat, so you need to know more about what is going into their body.
 Bear in mind that words such as ‘organic’ and ‘natural’ don’t necessarily mean that they are good for your feline.
 Train yourself to look beyond the marketing language and you will have a better idea of what is going on.
 That said, natural ingredients such as aloe vera, oatmeal, and glycerin are always welcome in pet shampoos.
 If your cat is suffering from a pest condition such as fleas, you may need to use a shampoo that contains harsher chemicals, but it is worth consulting with your vet beforehand for confirmation.

 - Restriction of Harsh Chemicals

 Following on from the point above, cats that have especially sensitive skin should avoid harsh chemicals in shampoos that can end up damaging and irritating their skin.
 If you are ever unsure about putting something on your cat’s body, it is always worth consulting your vet.
 That being said, heavy fragrance should be avoided as much as possible.
 While some cats don’t mind some fragrance, others - especially those with sensitive skin - will find it irritating.
 A few examples of other chemicals to avoid include parabens, sodium laurel sulfate, pyrethroids, and petrochemicals.
+If you're unsure which product is best for your sensitive pet but can't visit the vet, check out formulas labeled as "hypoallergenic shampoo"; these should be free from all harsh chemicals.

 - Specialized Cat Shampoos